Ketamine

-Ketamine was first synthesized in 1962 and approved for use in the United States in 1970.
-It has been regularly used in veterinary medicine and was extensively used for surgical anaesthesia in the Vietnam War.
-Along with other psychotropic drugs, it is on the World Health Organization's List of Essential Medicines.
+Ketamine was first synthesized in 1962; it was derived from phencyclidine in pursuit of a safer anesthetic with fewer hallucinogenic effects.
+It was approved for use in the United States in 1970.
+It has been regularly used in veterinary medicine and was extensively used for surgical anesthesia in the Vietnam War.
+It later gained prominence for its rapid antidepressant effects discovered in 2000, marking a major breakthrough in depression treatment.
+Racemic ketamine, especially at higher doses, may be more effective and longer-lasting than esketamine in reducing depression severity.
+It is on the World Health Organization's List of Essential Medicines.
 It is available as a generic medication.
-When used as a recreational drug, it is found both in powder and liquid form, and is often referred to as "Special K" for its hallucinogenic and dissociative effects.